HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/library/start-hpovlibrarytrace.md

 ## Description

 This Cmdlet is deprecated.
-Please use `Get-HPOVCommandTrace`.
+Please use Get-HPOVCommandTrace.

 ## Examples